 Kangaroo Jax is a great place for little kids to get out energy.
 They have tons of bounce houses plus a little Ferris wheel and even a carousel and Ninja course.

 The Children’s Museum of the Upstate offers several sections specifically designed for smaller children including the Toddler Lily Pond, Grandma Betty’s Farm, and the Construction Zone.
-Grandma Betty’s Farm offers the perfect spot to let a toddler play with it’s fenced in area, adult sized rocking chairs for tired parents, and nursing room.
+Grandma Betty’s Farm offers the perfect spot to let a toddler play with its fenced-in area, adult-sized rocking chairs for tired parents, and nursing room.

-Also see our Ultimate Guide to Indoor Fun in Greenville.
+Also, see our Ultimate Guide to Indoor Fun in Greenville.
 It’s full of great and entertaining indoor spaces for the family.

 If you’re looking for special times and programs just for the younger kids, don’t miss Tot Times around Greenville.
-You’ll find a round up of all the tot times in the area with all the dates and times in one place.
+You’ll find a round-up of all the tot times in the area with all the dates and times in one place.

-Gymnastics, dance and other classes for toddlers
+Gymnastics, dance, and other classes for toddlers: Greenville, SC

 The Little Gym of Greenville offers gymnastics, dance and sports skills classes for kids from 4 months – 12 years of age.
 And the 1st class is always free!